-The department’s undergraduate studies director and the academic advisors in the PACS advising office will help you plan your class schedule each semester.
+The department's undergraduate studies director and the academic advisors in the PACS advising office will help you plan your class schedule each semester.
 The director will also provide advice on applying to graduate school and how to obtain a job as a licensed assistant in Speech-Language Pathology through the Texas State Board of Examiners.
 For more information on this major, contact the PACS advising office at (940)-565-4115 to set an appointment with an academic advisor.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.